Chevrolet Suburban Insurance Rates

 Rates are averaged for all Chevrolet Suburban models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- Drivers considered higher risk with DUI or reckless driving convictions may pay on average $1,580 more annually than a low-risk driver
+- High-risk drivers with a DUI or reckless driving violation could be charged and average of $1,580 more per year than a safer driver

 Frequently Asked Questions